 Did you know September is Newborn Screening Awareness Month?
 Newborn screenings allow identification and treatment of a disease before symptoms even emerge.
 A newborn may appear healthy, but still have a serious condition that cannot be seen.
 If left untreated, these conditions can lead to slow growth, blindness and/or intellectual disability, and may be life threatening.
 Early detection and treatment can help prevent these serious problems, which is why newborn screening is critical.

-Based on published research by Dr. Robert Guthrie in 1963, newborn screenings have evolved with newborns now being screened for more than 25 conditions within days of birth; screenings involve just a few drops of blood.
-According to the National Institute of Health, newborn screening detects a treatable condition in about 1 in 300 babies born each year, a total of about 12,500 cases each year.
-In Arizona, approximately 100 babies annually are found to have a serious condition identified through newborn screening.
+Based on published research by Dr. Robert Guthrie in 1963, newborn screenings have evolved with newborns now being screened for more than 25 conditions within days of birth; newborn screenings involve just a few drops of blood.
+According to the National Institute of Health, newborn screenings detect a treatable condition in about 1 in 300 babies born each year, a total of about 12,500 cases each year.
+In Arizona, approximately 100 babies annually are found to have a serious condition identified through newborn screenings.

 At DMG Children’s Rehabilitative Services (DMG CRS), we provide specialized treatment for newborns for which a condition was detected during screening.
-Our goal is to provide most medical specialties and services in one location by physicians and staff that work exclusively with children.
+Our goal is to provide most medical specialties and services in one location by physicians and staff that work exclusively with children from birth through age 18.
 With early detection, intervention, and treatment, we can partner with you and your family to enable your baby to thrive to the maximum of his or her abilities.